godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

 :ref:`GPUParticles3D <class_GPUParticles3D>` node.
 Particles take advantage of GPU acceleration by computing and setting the per-instance information in a :ref:`Shader <class_Shader>`.

-.. note:: Particles are not available in GLES2, instead use :ref:`CPUParticles <class_CPUParticles>`,
+.. note:: Particles are not available in GLES2, instead use :ref:`CPUParticles3D <class_CPUParticles3D>`,
           which do the same thing as Particles, but do not benefit from GPU acceleration.

 First create a Particles node.
 Then, under "Draw Passes" set the Particle's "Draw Pass 1" to your